emilianavt/VSeeFaceManual/README.md

 * `MouthWideNarrow`, a `float` from -1 to 1 with the mouth having its regular shape at 0, being wider than normal at -1 and narrower than normal at 1.
 This will only become active when the mouth is also at least slightly open.
 Configuring a 0.25 deadzone around 0 might be advisable.
 * `BrowsDownUp`, a `float` from -1 to 1 with the brows being all the way down at -1 and all the way up at 1, with 0 being the brows being at their default position.

-Using these parameters, an avatar can be set up to have basic face tracking.
+To make use of these parameters, the avatar has to be specifically set up for it.
+If it is, using these parameters, basic face tracking based animations can be applied to an avatar.
 As wearing a VR headset will interfere with face tracking, this is mainly intended for playing in desktop mode.

 **Note:** Only webcam based face tracking is supported at this point.